ImperialCollegeLondon/ReCoDE-HandEyeCalibration/docs/OpenCVLibraryIntro.md

 img = cv::Mat(n_rows, n_cols, CV_8UC1, cv::Scalar(0));
 ```

 `CV_8UC1` decides that the image we just created only has one channel, and each pixel stores an 8-digit unsigned integer.
-Then we start to read in point cloud representing the currenct frame and assign 255 (white) to pixels that  have non-zero depth values, otherwise black.
+Then we start to read in a point cloud representing the current frame and assign 255 (white) to pixels that have non-zero depth values, otherwise 0 (black).

 ```cpp
     for(size_t i=0; i < n_rows; i++)